BesnikShala/Milestone-project-1/README.md

 - The site will include a form which is designed to make enquiries on price or even ask a question.

-- The site will also include a full gallary page where previous work can be viewed.
+- The site will also include a full gallery page where previous work can be viewed.

-- A modal implemented in the gallary to allow users to enlarge the images and also view text information for that image.
+- A modal implemented in the gallery to allow users to enlarge the images and also view text information for that image.

 - Flowing feature on scroll.
 Using AOS CDN as the user scrolls through the site the content animates fading in from the sides.